puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/deprecation-policy.md

 As a feature moves through the stages, the associated feature gate evolves.
 The feature life cycle matched to its corresponding feature gate is:

-  * Alpha: the feature gate is disabled by default and can be enabled by the user.
+  * Alpha: the feature gate is turned off by default and can be enabled by the user.
-  * Beta: the feature gate is enabled by default and can be disabled by the user.
+  * Beta: the feature gate is enabled by default and can be turned off by the user.
   * GA: the feature gate is deprecated (see ["Deprecation"](#deprecation)) and becomes non-operational.
   * GA, deprecation window complete: the feature gate is removed and calls to it are